joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 This just means I'm too lazy to type out the entire program.
 The omitted syntax should be self-explanatory and therefore I deemed it unnecessary to include in the examples.

-Last note: Remember that, by reading this page, you can't skip the reading and lecture notes.
-The purpose of this page is to help review.
-Both the reading and lecture notes are more insightful.
+Last note: Although I thank you guys for reading this work I made for you guys, you can't use this as a substitute for the book and the lecture notes.
+This page only serves as both review of the notes and further practice.

 ### Psuedo-code
 ####What is psuedo-code and how do I use it?